Use and Beauty at the Mission House (2010)

 Gannon began the restoration two years ago, in the Orchard Garden.
 “Our biggest challenge is an overabundance of shade, and some species aren’t shade tolerant.”
 Another issue is that Steele planted invasive species such as goutweed, money plant, mint, and mallow.
 “We are keeping them, but we’re keeping them in check.”
 The staff also has removed aged and diseased trees, which they will eventually replace.
 Next in line is the Dooryard Garden, followed by the East Lawn and the Well Court, over the next few years.

 Meanwhile, Gannon welcomes visitors to watch the messy business of restoration—and help with it.
 In spring 2008, the Berkshire Garden Club donated cherry trees (Prunus avium ‘Governor Wood’) to replace aging specimens in the orchard garden.
 She says, “It’s a wonderful opportunity to engage volunteers and visitors in a work in progress.”
-(Related article: Naumkeag.
+(See related article on Naumkeag.
 Related LALH books: Fletcher Steele, Landscape Architect; Design in the Little Garden; and A Genius for Place: American Landscapes of the Country Place Era.)

 —Jane Roy Brown